cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding-uitpas-prices.md

 **response**

-The indicative UiTPAS price for the applicable card system UiTPAS Leuven is included in the JSON response:
+The indicative UiTPAS price(s) for the applicable card system(s) related to each event are included in the JSON response:

 ```json
 {